roguewatt/via-framework/README.md

 - A historical point on the Valid Time axis is assigned as the sample's Reference Time.
 - Every input record used by the sample satisfies `Issue Time ≤ Reference Time`.
-- The label is the realised value corresponding to the sample's Valid Time.
+- Labels are realised outcomes associated with the required Valid Times.
-- The label may be issued after the Reference Time and is attached later as an outcome for model fitting.
+- Labels may be issued after the Reference Time and attached later for model fitting.
 - The model architecture, such as XGBoost, MLP, TCN, or LSTM, is independent of VRI.

 ### Label Completeness and Past-Covariate Availability